robertblackwell/fp_-parsing/paper/do_notation.md

 What problem does the Haskell `do` solve.

-Consider you have two functions `f :: X -> M A` and `g :: Y -> M B` which do some caclulation that prepares input for a final "bring it all together" calculation represented by a function `k :: (A, B) -> M C`.
+Consider you have two functions `f :: X -> M A` and `g :: Y -> M B` which do some calculation that prepares input for a final "bring it all together" calculation represented by a function `k :: (A, B) -> M C`.

-As you can see all of these functions produce a `Monadic` result, maybe each calculation required some `IO` and `ma` may have failed so `M A` may equal `IO Maybe A`.
+As you can see all of these functions produce a `Monadic` result, maybe each calculation required some `IO` and `M A` may have failed so `M A` may equal `IO Maybe A`.
 But for the moment lets assume that `M = Maybe` (no IO).

 How would we apply `k` to the outcomes of `f` and `g`.